Kensington Football Club: Adelaide and Suburban Football Association (1882-1886)

 From 1882 the Football Club had joined the Adelaide and Suburban Football Association and continued to play football matches from the 1882 Season and also held Athletic Sports Days.

 Adjourned 1882 Annual Meeting of the Football Club was advertised to be held at the Prince Alfred Hotel on Thursday, 16 March, at 8 p.m.
 All members and intending members were requested to attend.

 The opening colour match of the club's 1883 season was played on the old Adelaide Ground with 46 members taking part in the game.

 A friendly reunion match of the old Kensington and new Kensington members was held on Saturday 29 September 1883.
 The Old Kensington winning 8 goals to 2.

 The 1884 Annual General Meeting of the Kensington Football Club was held In the Prince Alfred Hotel on Wednesday evening.
 20 March.
 Mr. A. Thomas occupied the chair, and there was a good attendance in which fifteen new members were elected.

 At the 1885 Annual Meeting the secretaries of the Kensington Cricket, Football, and Athletic Association and the Norwood Club wrote, offering the association a silver cup of the value of £25 for competition among the clubs belonging to on the following terms - That it be called the Norwood and Kensington junior football challenge.

 At the 1886 Annual meeting of the Adelaide and Suburban Football Association held on Tuesday evening, 6 April 1886 at the Prince Alfred Hotel, the retirement of Kensington from the association was announced and a new team called Kensington Parks was admitted.
+The Secretary of the Club Mr. W.R.
+Burton had been reluctantly compelled to place the Club's resignation in the hands of Mr. W. J. Hill the Secretary of the Association as it been found impossible to make up a team.